Yurii-Chaban/Yurii-Chaban/README.md

 Senior Software Engineer | Angular developer (JavaScript | TypeScript | Angular | Angular Material | RxJS | NgRx | NGXS)

-### Summary:

-Senior Software Engineer with 7+ years of hands-on experience building scalable, high-performance web applications using Angular.
-I bring a deep understanding of modern front-end development and user-centered design.

-I’m passionate about writing clean, maintainable, and testable code that not only meets business objectives but also delivers seamless user experiences.
-My work consistently reflects strong attention to detail, a commitment to code quality, and a drive to enhance UI performance and usability.

-I take pride in building responsive, data-driven solutions that provide real value and elevate user engagement.
-Let’s build something exceptional—clean code, intuitive UX, and solid architecture at the core.

 ### Languages:

 <div style="display: flex; align-items: flex-start; align: center">